 While we know you want to know the average settlement amount, motorcycle accidents are all very different, and damages vary greatly on a case-by-case basis.

-The average settlement depends on the facts of the case, and the injuries that occurred as a result.
+This is a complicated question.
+The simple truth is that the average settlement depends on the facts of the case, and the injuries that occurred as a result.

 Each case is different – an individual matter.

 At The Beliz Law Firm, our top-rated Long Beach motorcycle accident lawyer has the skills and experience to protect the rights and interests of injured victims.
 To find out more about your motorcycle accident claim, please contact our law firm today for a free consultation.

 Consider some of the different factors, listed below, that affect the average motorcycle accident settlement.

 California motorcycle accident lawyer Michael A. Beliz, Esq. can help you get the amount you deserve.